 Commissions or competitions may be offered to students through the Art Academy.
-If a student wins such a commission, a 20% commission fee is payable to Art Academy.
-Commissions which a student receives on their own account do not incur any fee to Art Academy.
-Sales of all work displayed during the Graduate Show and other exhibitions is subject to a 20% commission payable to the Art Academy.
+If a student wins such a commission, a 20% commission fee is payable to Art Academy London.
+Commissions which a student receives on their own account do not incur any fee to Art Academy London.
+Sales of all work displayed during the Graduate Show and other exhibitions is subject to a 20% commission payable to Art Academy London.